davmacario/davmacario/README.md

 - 📍 I am currently in Italy 🇮🇹
 - 📚 I'm interested in IoT, Cloud Computing, but also Machine Learning and AI
 - 🌱 Lately I have been learning about Docker and Linux
+- 🎸 Student by day, bass player by night

 Here are some of my projects! ⬇️